BEagle1984/silverback/docs/guides/broker/connecting.md

                 .ProduceTo("testaments"))));
 ```
 ***

+> [!Tip]
+> A `KafkaProducer` can produce messages of different types to different topics (or the same message type to multiple topics).
+Similarly, a `KafkaConsumer` can consume messages from different topics.
+Each topic can have its own configuration (serializer/deserializer, etc.).\
+> The same applies to MQTT clients and topics.

 Since client configuration can become verbose, it’s best to separate it into a dedicated class using the <xref:Silverback.Messaging.Configuration.IBrokerClientsConfigurator> interface.